Angular Velocity Calculator

 What is angular velocity?

 Angular velocity is the rate at which an object rotates or revolves around an axis, describing how fast its angular position changes over time.
 It is typically measured in radians per second (rad/s) and is a vector quantity, meaning it has both magnitude (speed of rotation) and direction (axis of rotation).
+For example, an object with an angular velocity of 3.1416 rad/s completes half a revolution every second.
 It is crucial for analyzing rotational motion in physics and engineering.

 How does angular velocity relate to linear velocity?

 Angular velocity (ω) and linear velocity (v) are related by the formula `v = rω`, where `r` is the radius of rotation.
 For a point on a rotating object, its linear speed increases with its distance from the axis of rotation, even if the entire object has the same angular velocity.
+For instance, if an object rotates at 3.1416 rad/s, a point 1 meter from the center will have a linear speed of 3.1416 m/s.
 This distinction is vital for designing rotating machinery.

 What is the difference between angular velocity and angular frequency?